Ahmaud Arbery case: DOJ announces federal hate crimes charges against 3 Georgia men

 CLICK HERE TO GET THE FOX NEWS APP

-The McMichaels had previously said they suspected Arbery was a burglar.
+The suspects had previously said they suspected Arbery was a burglar and that the younger McMichael shot him in self-defense after he reached for the gun when they tried to stop him.

+Surveillance video from a nearby house under construction showed Arbery entering the open-framed structure and looking around.
+An attorney for the owner later said nothing had been stolen or damaged.

+There had been one other report of a burglary in the neighborhood in the weeks before the Feb.
+23 shooting, according to the Brunswick News, a local paper.